scvua/c-primer-plus-prata/README.md

 # Solutions to exercises from the "C Primer Plus" by Stephen Prata

-This repository contains my solutions to exercises presented in the 6th edition of [_"C Primer Plus"_](https://www.amazon.com/gp/product/0321928423/) by Stephen Prata.
+This repository contains my solutions to exercises presented in the [_C Primer Plus, 6th edition_](https://www.amazon.com/gp/product/0321928423/) by Stephen Prata.
 All solutions was compiled and tested on _macOS High Sierra (ver.10.13.6)_, _Xcode 10.1_, using the clang compiler _Apple LLVM version 10.0.0 (clang-1000.11.45.5)_.